microsoft/msphpsql/buildscripts/README.md

 When asked to provide the PHP version, you should enter values like `7.1.7`.
 If it's alpha, beta, or RC version, make sure the name you provide matches the PHP tag name without the prefix `php-`.
 For example, for PHP 7.2 beta 2, the tag name is `php-7.2.0beta2`, so you should enter `7.2.0beta2`.
 Visit [PHP SRC]( https://github.com/php/php-src) to find the appropriate tag names.

 PHP recommends to unzip the PHP SDK into the shortest possible path, preferrably somewhere near the root drive.
-Therefore, this script will create a `php-sdk` folder in the C:\ drive.
-This `php-sdk` directory tree will remain unless you remove it yourself.
+Therefore, this script will by default create a `php-sdk` folder in the C:\ drive, and this `php-sdk` directory tree will remain unless you remove it yourself.
 For ongoing development, we suggest you keep it around.
 The build scripts will handle updating the PHP SDK if a new version is available.

 #### Steps